usmaann/usmaann.github.io/_pages/about.md

 I am currently a lecturer (~Assistant Professor) in the School of Computing at Macquarie University.
 Previously, I held a lecturer position in the College of CSE at James Cook University and worked as a research fellow at the University of Sydney and the University of South Australia.
 I earned my PhD from the University of Sydney, Australia.
 Before transitioning to academia, I worked in the industry for over 10 years in various technical and leadership roles.

-My broad research interests includes natural language processing, multimodal analysis and social computing, with a specific focus on language modeling and the design of socially aware innovative methods for various applications:
+My broad research interests includes natural language processing, multimodal analysis and social computing, with a specific focus on language modeling and the design of socially aware innovative methods for various applications (visit [Research page](https://usmaann.github.io//publications/)for details).

 **1) Mining Online Health Information:** Mental Health and Health Mention Classification.